GoogleChrome/web.dev/src/site/content/en/blog/building-a-tabs-component/index.md

 active element has higher text color contrast and a bright underlight accent.

-Just a few extra lines of CSS will make someone feel seen (in the sense that we're thoughtfully respecting their motion preferences), love it.
+Just a few extra lines of CSS will make someone feel seen (in the sense that we're thoughtfully respecting their motion preferences).
+I love it.

 #### `@scroll-timeline` {: #scroll-timeline }